 The Administrative Branch

 The BCC appoints a county administrator who is assigned the executive responsibilities and powers to implement the board’s policies.
-Under the county administrator’s direction, numerous departments, divisions and offices provide residents with needed services and programs.
+Under the county administrator’s direction, departments, divisions, and offices provide residents with needed services and programs.

 Advisory Boards, Committees and Councils